Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 The assessment method a teacher uses should be tailored to each class.
 For example, students who are nervous about giving an incorrect answer, being allowed to give their answer non-verbally and not written down can give them the confidence to attempt each question.
 Asking students to hold up the number of fingers (1, 2, 3, or 4) that corresponds to their multiple-choice answer is an effective way of helping students who lack confidence.

-The classroom culture you creat can also support students to answer diagnostic questions honestly and not opt out.
+The classroom culture you create can also support students to answer diagnostic questions honestly and not opt out.
 Teachers should aim to create a shared mindset that incorrect answers represent a learning opportunity.
 This mindset can be encouraged by teachers referring to incorrect answers as misconceptions and sharing the purpose of diagnostic assessments with their students.

-Teachers also need the training and skills within their CPD to know what to do with the results of the diagnostic assessment – as well as. how to create them
+Teachers also need the training and skills within their CPD to know what to do with the results of the diagnostic assessment – as well as how to create them

 • Educating teachers about the importance of using diagnostic assessment to move learning forwards